contiki-os/contiki/cpu/x86/mm/README.md

 The X86 port of Contiki implements a simple, lightweight form of protection domains using a pluggable framework.
-Currently, there are two plugins available:
+Currently, there are three plugins available:

  - Flat memory model with paging.
- - Multi-segment memory model with hardware-switched segments based on Task-State Segment (TSS) structures.
+ - Multi-segment memory model with either hardware- or software-switched segments.
+The hardware-switched segments approach is based on Task-State Segment (TSS) structures.

 For an introduction to paging and TSS and possible ways in which they can be used, refer to the following resources: